NickRyden/counter-the-hunt/README.md

 ## Dot11Beacons
 Dot11Beacons are beacons given off by 802.11-compliant devices, which other devices use to determine signal strength, BSSIDs and SSIDs for a connection.
 The wireless client's beacons are captured, and their data is decoded and analysed for further use.
-Dot11 signals contain valuable information when war-driving, including a device's BSSID, SSID, the channel in use and the Cryptography a device is utilising (WEP, WAP, WPA2 etc.)
+Dot11 signals contain valuable information when war-driving, including a device's BSSID, SSID, the channel in use and the Cryptography a device is utilising (WEP, WPA, WPA2, WPA3)

 ## Limitations
 * MAC address randomisation.
-* Unicode decode errors for Wifi Protected Setup (WPS) UUIDs.
+* Unicode decode errors for Wi-Fi Protected Setup (WPS) UUIDs.
 * Wireless adapter range.

 ## Tools and equipment